Adolf Hitler's rise to power

 Hitler ran for the presidency in 1932 and was defeated by the incumbent Paul von Hindenburg, but achieved a strong showing of second place in both rounds.
 In July 1932, the Nazis became the largest party in the Reichstag, albeit short of an absolute majority.
 Traditionally, the leader of the party who held the most seats in the Reichstag was appointed Chancellor.
 However, President von Hindenburg was hesitant to appoint Hitler.
-Following several backroom negotiations—which included industrialists, Hindenburg's son Oskar, former chancellor Franz von Papen, and Hitler – Hindenburg acquiesced and on 30 January 1933, he formally appointed Hitler as Germany's new chancellor.
-Although he was chancellor, Hitler was not yet an absolute dictator.
+Following several backroom negotiations, which included industrialists, Hindenburg's son Oskar, former chancellor Franz von Papen, and Hitler, Hindenburg acquiesced and on 30 January 1933, he formally appointed Hitler as Germany's new chancellor.

 The groundwork for Hitler's dictatorship was laid when the Reichstag was set on fire in February 1933.
-Accusing communists for the arson (Dutch communist Marinus van der Lubbe was found at the scene of the crime), Hitler convinced von Hindenburg to pass the Reichstag Fire Decree, which severely curtailed the liberties and rights of German citizens as Hitler began eliminating his political opponents.
-Following its passage, he began arguing for more drastic means to curtail political opposition, and proposed the Enabling Act of 1933.
-This law gave the German government the power to override individual rights prescribed by the constitution, and vested the Chancellor (Hitler) with emergency powers to pass and enforce laws without parliamentary oversight.
+Communists were blamed for the arson and Hitler convinced Hindenburg to pass the Reichstag Fire Decree, which severely curtailed the liberties and rights of German citizens.
+Subsequently, he began arguing for more drastic means to curtail political opposition, and proposed the Enabling Act of 1933.
+This law gave the German government the power to override individual rights prescribed by the constitution, and vested the chancellor with emergency powers to pass and enforce laws without parliamentary oversight.
 The law came into force in March, and by April, Hitler held de facto dictatorial powers and ordered the construction of the first concentration camp in Germany at Dachau for communists and other political opponents.
 Hitler's rise to power was completed in August 1934 when, after Hindenburg's death, Hitler merged the chancellery with the presidency into the title of Führer ("leader").

 Hitler's rise to power was aided by his willingness to use violence in advancing his political objectives and to recruit party members willing to do the same.
-In addition to electoral battles in which Hitler participated as a speaker and organizer, violent street battle took place between the Communists' Rotfrontkämpferbund and the Nazis' Sturmabteilung (SA).
+In addition to electoral battles in which Hitler participated as a speaker and organizer, violent street battles took place between the Communists' Rotfrontkämpferbund and the Nazis' Sturmabteilung (SA).
 Once the dictatorship was firmly established, the Nazis themselves created a mythology surrounding their rise to power.
 German propaganda described this time period as either the Kampfzeit (the time of struggle) or the Kampfjahre (years of struggle).